-Programme1: Local Participation and BB-BEE, whilst mining is a capital and skills intensive business that has inherent tough barriers of entry for SMME's/cooperatives, the Mining Charter is crystal clear that mines must empower local host and labour sending communities through:
+7.3 Programme1: Local Participation and BB-BEE

+Whilst mining is a capital and skills intensive business that has inherent tough barriers of entry for SMME's/cooperatives, the Mining Charter is crystal clear that mines must empower local host and labour sending communities through:

-- Procurement opportunities (set asides);
+- (i) procurement opportunities (set asides);

-- Employment and skills development;
+- (ii) employment and skills development;

-- Ownership (equity); and
+- (iii) ownership (equity); and

-- Social responsibility.
+- (iv) social responsibility.

 To this end, MKLM must ensure that all mines operating with its jurisdiction have in place and implement their Social Labour Plans.
-Projects identified